 - Your financial obligations remain the same during the time of the trial separation, even if that issue is one of the thorns in the side of your marriage.
-If your spouse incurs debt, by, say, buying a new car during a trial separation, that debt will be considered marital debt.
+If your spouse incurs debt, (say he bought a new car during a trial separation), that debt will be considered marital debt.
 Should you decide to divorce, you would not have the protection offered by a legal separation agreement.

 - Any work bonuses or winnings such as the lottery will also be considered marital property and split 50/50 should there be a divorce.

-Any separating couples should also consider professional family or marital counseling during the separation period.
-Time apart can help cool down negative emotions, but it will not teach new relationship skills, of course.
+Separating couples should also consider professional family or marital counseling during the separation period.
+Time apart can help cool down negative emotions, but it will not teach new relationship skills.

 You and your spouse will know best whether a trial separation or legal separation is a better fit for you.
 It may be a tough conversation to have, but committing to a plan will hopefully provide you both an opportunity to heal and then return to the relationship with a refreshed attitude and perspective.